 Annual Process - The 20 Year Strategic Financial Plan will be prepared and reviewed during the first quarter of each financial year by the Administration for submission to the Strategic Financial Management Committee in the second quarter for consideration.
-This will enable the 20 Year Strategic Financial Plan to be used as an enabler to the Budget setting proess for the following year.
+This will enable the 20 Year Strategic Financial Plan to be used as an enabler to the Budget setting process for the following year.

-- 1 ENDORSES the projections and proposals of the draft 20 Year Strategic Financial Plan 2011/12 2030/31 as summarised in Attachments 2 to 6 to this Report; - 2 REQUESTS that the draft 20 Year Strategic Financial Plan 2011/12 2030/31 be progressed to a final version, that meets the requirements of the Department of Local Government's Long Term Financial Planning Framework and Guidelines, for consideration and recommendation to Council for adoption; and - 3 ADOPTS the revised 20 Year Strategic Financial Plan Guiding Principles Statement, forming Attachment 1 to this Report, modified as follows:
+- 1 ENDORSES the projections and proposals of the draft 20 Year Strategic Financial Plan 2011/12 2030/31 as summarised in Attachments 2 to 6 to Report CJ138-07/12; - 2 REQUESTS that the draft 20 Year Strategic Financial Plan 2011/12 2030/31 be progressed to a final version, that meets the requirements of the Department of Local Government's Long Term Financial Planning Framework and Guidelines, for consideration and recommendation to Council for adoption; and - ADOPTS the revised 20 Year Strategic Financial Plan Guiding Principles Statement, forming Attachment 1 to Report CJ138-07/12, modified as follows: